Sustainability & international volunteering

 We do not reimburse travel costs for domestic flights and travel costs for cars only up to an amount of 150 Euros.
 For train bookings, we can reimburse you also for the costs of a CO₂ offset.

-You think the topic is important and want to get involved further?
+Is the topic of sustainability important to you?
+Would you like to get further involved further?
 We are looking forward to your participation!
 You can support us in various ways:

-As an Eco-Messenger, you visit a work camp and give a small input on a topic of sustainability; for example, water, consumption, mobility, upcycling, etc. We will refund your travel costs and help you with the planning and implementation of your workshop!
+Become an Eco-Messenger!
+As an Eco-Messenger, you visit a Workcamp and give a small input on a topic of sustainability or climate- and nature protection; for example on water, diet, mobility, upcycling, shopping etc. We will refund your travel costs as well as help you with the planning and implementation of your workshop!

 More Info